Presented by Arts House and RISING

 Restricted to audiences 18+

-This performance contains nudity, simulated sexual acts, urination, smoke/haze, loud noises and strobe lighting.
+This performance contains nudity, child abuse references, simulated sexual acts, urination, smoke/haze, loud noises and strobe lighting.

 3 Blackwood St